 Mathematics and Science Education Specialization

-The mathematics and science education specializations emphasize the study of mathematical and scientific teaching and learning across various educational contexts.
-Such contexts include P-16 schooling spaces (e.g., classrooms, student programs) and out-of-school settings such as home communities, museums, and workplaces as well as in the context of technologies for learning, teaching, and participation in disciplinary practices.
+The mathematics and science education specialization emphasizes the study of mathematical and scientific teaching and learning across various educational contexts.
+Such contexts include P-16 schooling spaces (e.g., classrooms, student programs) and out-of-school settings, such as home communities, museums, gaming, crafts, and workplaces to understand how to support learners’ participation in disciplinary practices.

-The program of study for students is closely aligned with the research perspectives of the faculty and reflects the view that learning occurs best when it focuses on solving significant problems that are of interest to both students and faculty members.
-As a result, students engage in professional research and development activities from the beginning of their studies.
-Working in partnership with faculty members, and receiving course credit for their participation, students have the opportunity to engage in all facets of the research profession, from grant writing to teaching to research and publication.
+We view our doctoral students as researchers-in-training, and we use an apprenticeship model to support their development.
+As a consequence, students’ programs of study typically align with the faculty’s research.
+In addition, students engage in professional research and development activities from the beginning of their studies.
+Working in partnership with faculty members, and receiving course credit for their participation, students have the opportunity to engage in all facets of the research profession, including grant writing, teaching, research, publication, and public engagement.

 Students in the program will have the opportunity to:

-- Develop a deep understanding of both learning processes in mathematics and science and of the key aspects of learning environments that support those processes
+Develop a deep understanding of learning processes in mathematics and science and of how learning environments support those processes

-- Study the environments in which learning and practice occur by using a range of methods of inquiry including discourse analysis, design research, and qualitative and quantitative methods
+Study the environments in which learning and teaching practices occur by using a range of methods of inquiry including quantitative, qualitative, and mixed methods designs, discourse analysis, and design research.

-- Work collaboratively with teachers on an extended basis to generate reform in the teaching and learning of mathematics and science
+Work extensively with teachers and other educators to support transformation in the teaching and learning of mathematics and science

-- Develop the capacity to engage in self-directed, sustained professional activities such as conference presentations, grant writing, and academic writing
+Develop the capacity to engage in self-directed, sustained professional activities such as conference presentations, grant writing, and academic writing

 Program of Studies